Found My Y: Honoring Native Hawaiian and Pacific Islanders

-In a recent Seattle Times article, Pacific Islander Community Association of Washington (PICA-WA) founder and executive director, Joseph Seia, outlined the harm that consolidating Asian American, Native Hawaiian, and Pacific Islander (NH/PI) communities into one uniform “Asian and Pacific Islander (API)” label has on Native Hawaiian and Pacific Islander people.
+In a Seattle Times article, Pacific Islander Community Association of Washington (PICA-WA) founder and executive director, Joseph Seia, outlined the harm that consolidating Asian American, Native Hawaiian, and Pacific Islander (NH/PI) communities into one uniform “Asian and Pacific Islander (API)” label has on Native Hawaiian and Pacific Islander people.
 The lumping of these diverse communities into one label acts to make invisible and absolve the unique identities of Native Hawaiian and Pacific Islander communities into a monolithic and hegemonic “Asian Pacific Islander” narrative.

-Native Hawaiian and Pacific Islander communities trace their ethnic origins to Hawaii, Guam, Tonga, Samoa, Fiji, New Zealand, the Marshall Islands, or other Pacific Islands including Polynesia, Micronesia, and Melanesia.
-Seia shares that Native Hawaiian and Pacific Islander people often feel disconnected from the Asian American community and feel their experiences are more reflected in that of urban Native American people; sharing histories of indigeneity, colonization, and violent displacement.
+Native Hawaiian and Pacific Islander communities trace their ethnic origins to Hawaii, Guam, Tonga, Samoa, Fiji, New Zealand, the Marshall Islands, or other Pacific Islands, including Polynesia, Micronesia, and Melanesia.
+Seia shares that Native Hawaiian and Pacific Islander people often feel disconnected from the Asian American community and feel their experiences are more reflected in that of urban Native American people, sharing histories of indigeneity, colonization, and violent displacement.
 Nuclear weapons testing by the United States on the Marshall Islands, for example, left residents with radiation sickness and a multitude of cancers.
 In Samoa, a rapid shift from agrarian work to more sedentary jobs and an increased reliance on imported foods of low nutritional quality brought on by colonization created an astronomical rise in diabetes beginning after World War II, with nearly a third of the population now having the disease.

 In 1997, the U.S. Office of Management and Budget designated a new distinction in reporting on demographics in the United States, disaggregating Native Hawaiians and other Pacific Islanders from Asians.
 This distinction is essential to fully represent the unique and disparate inequities experienced by NH/PI communities.
-The Native Hawaiian and Pacific Islander community leads the effort to disaggregate data “to address the gaps in services, access, policies, leadership and political/social capital that our (Native Hawaiian and Pacific Islander) communities need to thrive in this country,” according to Pacific Islander Community Association of Washington.
+The Native Hawaiian and Pacific Islander community leads the effort to disaggregate data “to address the gaps in services, access, policies, leadership, and political/social capital that our (Native Hawaiian and Pacific Islander) communities need to thrive in this country,” according to Pacific Islander Community Association of Washington.

-As leaders in social movements and civil rights, the arts, athletics and spiritual connectedness, I honor and celebrate the Native Hawaiian and Pacific Islander community and their unique contributions to our country.
+As leaders in social movements and civil rights, the arts, athletics, and spiritual connectedness, I honor and celebrate the Native Hawaiian and Pacific Islander community and their unique contributions to our country.
 It is important that we listen to our Native Hawaiian and Pacific Islander communities in their call for disaggregation.
 Native Hawaiians and Pacific Islander communities are vibrant and resilient leaders in social movements for justice and equity.
 There is so much we can learn from our Native Hawaiian and Pacific Islander communities.
-The Y plans to honor Native Hawaiian and Pacific Islanders in August, in recognition and solidarity with the Native Hawaiian and Pacific Islander community's efforts to establish a Native Hawaiian and Pacific Islander Heritage Month in August.
+The Y honors Native Hawaiian and Pacific Islanders in August, in recognition and solidarity with the Native Hawaiian and Pacific Islander community's efforts to establish a Native Hawaiian and Pacific Islander Heritage Month in August.
 To learn more about our local Native Hawaiian and Pacific Islander communities and how you can support local calls to action, please see the additional learning resources below, with articles and blogs to read, organizations to follow, and artists working from and in the Native Hawaiian and Pacific Islander community.